firedog1024/DeviceKeyRollover/README.md

 For additional information on the Azure IoT C# SDK see the [GitHub repo here](https://github.com/Azure/azure-iot-sdk-csharp)

-Once the pre-requisites have been installed you will need to conadd values specific to your instance of IoT Hub and device you identity you wish to test with.
+Once the pre-requisites have been installed you will need to add values specific to your instance of IoT Hub and device identity that you wish to test with.
 These values should be entered into the deviceConfig.json file.

 ```
 {